So, you’re saving for an upcoming expense. Maybe it’s a home down payment, a new car, a vacation, or a wedding.

-It’s a lot like a GIC, but instead, you can sell the bond before it comes due at a “market price”.
+It’s essentially the same as a GIC.
+Unlike GICs, you can sell the bond before it comes due at a “market price”.

 This market price fluctuates when interest rates go up and down.
 When interest rates rise, new bonds are available that pay better rates.